No items found.

 There’s a great deal of subtlety and range in why these effects can emerge from dramatic irony.

-Because dramatic irony is like the storytelling gods letting you in on a secret about the characters, it can make the reader feel above, wiser, more knowledgable, or even disparaging of the actions of the character.
+Because dramatic irony is like the storytelling gods letting you in on a secret about the characters, it can make the reader feel superior, wiser, more knowledgeable, or even disparaging of the character’s actions.

-It can be a way to make your readers feel more judgemental of your character, as we know something they don’t, so we feel they should know better.
+It can be a way to make your readers feel more judgemental of your character, as the audience knows something they don’t, so we feel they should know better.

-On the other hand, in other contexts, it can also make readers more sympathetic to the characters – if we have a sense of knowing what’s going to happen, we might have more pity, dread or worry for them.
-It can create a feeling of the world being against them – and we, as the reader, are guiltily complicit.
+On the other hand, in other contexts, it can also make readers more sympathetic to the characters—if we have a sense of knowing what’s going to happen, we might have more pity, dread or worry for them.
+It can create a feeling of the world being against them and we, as the audience/reader, are guiltily complicit.

 Always consider your intentions, and what you want your reader to experience.